-- Business Transformation – Try adjusting your business in the face of competition if you don’t know what you have and how it fits together.
+- Business Transformation – Try adjusting your business in the face of competition when you don’t know what you have and how it fits together.

-Asset Management is simply too important and too core to security to give it real justice in a blog, but suffice to say it is one of the easiest ways to centralise the required information to support every other process used to manage your security program.
+Quite simply, Asset Management is too important and too core to security to give it real justice in a blog.
+Suffice to say, it is one of the easiest ways to centralise the required information to support every other process used to manage your security program.
 It is because Asset Management is so overlooked by PCI that everything else is seen as being so difficult.

-This is one of the few areas where I actually recommend you look into implementing an Asset Management system, especially if it forms the core of a Governance, Risk and Compliance tool.
+This is one of the few areas where I actually recommend you look into implementing technology.
+An Asset Management System (AMS), especially if it forms the core of a Governance, Risk and Compliance tool.
 Surprisingly few do.

 [If you liked this article, please share!
 Want more like it, subscribe!]